wagweb/gulp-web-task-boilerplate/README.md

 <hr>

-### Needed modules, paths, names etc. can be configured under the config section inside the ./npm/gulpfile.js
+### Needed modules, paths, names etc. can be configured under the config section inside the gulpfile.js file

 <hr>